-In our exploration of these questions, GM Decides will draw lessons from an international advisory group, work with a partnership group to ground these lessons in a city-regional context and conduct a series of public input sessions to harvest knowledge, seed ideas and nurture a network of people interested in digital democratic innovation.
-The delivery partners for this project are Katie Finney of Amity and Alice Toomer-McAlpine with At The Moment Productions.
-To find out more about this project, email our ARC members Katie and Alice.
+In our exploration of these questions, GM Decides drew lessons from an international advisory board, worked with a partnership group to ground these lessons in a city-regional context, and conducted a series of public input sessions to harvest knowledge, seed ideas and nurture a network of people interested in digital democratic innovation.
+We found it was important to go back to basics and think about what kinds of space invite people to participate well.